DevManSam777/devleads/docs/SETUP-GUIDE.md

 4. **Configure MongoDB Atlas production IPs**
    - Go to your MongoDB Atlas cluster
    - **"Database & Network Access" > "IP Access List"**
-   - Add the all of the IPs from Render to the IP Access List
+   - Add all of the IPs from Render to the IP Access List
-   - Remove `"0.0.0.0/0"` (If you host with fly.io do not remove this)
+   - Remove `"0.0.0.0/0"` from your IP Access List for security
 5. **Update `DOMAIN` environmental variable on Render or your deployment host (if different), to match your actual deployment URL ```DOMAIN=your-deployment-url.onrender.com``` and set your node environment environmental variable to "production" ```NODE_ENV=production```**

 ---